Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/documentation/readme.txt

     timeout.sh - default language and timeout values are over-written. this demonstrates that the agent aborts execution if not completed within 1 minute

+    vbot.example.py - this demonstrates a new feature in 8.1 called vBots. vBots are resource-specific automation tasks.
+When a user opens the topology editor of an active reservation and selects a resource, Velocity will display its associated vBots.
+The association is made upon tag intersection, where a script tag matches the resource tag. vBots prompt the user for input parameters, but it also automatically passes all properties whose name begins with property_ and will auto-populate the values of those parameters based on the selected resource's property value.

     velocity_env.py - this demonstrates the ability to perform Velocity REST API methods on the calling Velocity instance. the script shows the profile of the user who runs the script using the provided token and URI. if a topology and/or